sulsinc/MuMo/README2.md

 This unit also features a 3D printer optimized housing and is programmable without specialist tools.

-### The Gateway (Ready-made option TTN indoor gateway)
+### The Gateway (Ready-made option The Things Indoor Gateway)

-Tf you are only interested in the using the functionalities of the nodes and dashboard, here is an easy and cheap solution.
-You can order a The Things Network Indoor Gateway.
-You can activate this ready-made gateway in less that 5 minutes and receive data from your nodes and forward it to The Things Network.
+Tf you are only interested in the functionalities of the sensor nodes and dashboard, there is an easy and cheap solution.
+You can order a The Things Indoor Gateway and activate this ready-made gateway in less that 5 minutes.
+This gateway only receives data from your nodes and forwards it to The Things Network.
 You can find more information [here](https://www.thethingsnetwork.org/docs/gateways/thethingsindoor/index.html)

 <img src="documentation/TTIG2.jpg"  height="250" />

 ### The Dashboard

-The dashboard makes the data received by the things network from all gateways and nodes visual by showing the latest measurements of all sensors.
+The dashboard visualizes the data received by The Things Network.
+It shows the latest measurements captured by the sensors from the nodes and gateway in one application.
 And shows graph of all recorded measurements up to date.
-It gives a manageable overview to setup alerts for any out of bound recordings and can be integrated in other platforms as desired.
+It gives a manageable overview to setup alerts for any out of bound recordings and can be integrated in other platforms (if desired).
+On top if this the calibration of the sensors and users access is managed in this dashboard.

 Requirements: